telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/troubleshoot/troubleshooting.md

 Below are listed the steps for you to follow when troubleshooting this issue.

-**Step 1** Use your browser developer console to check for any JavaScript errors.
+1. Use your browser developer console to check for any JavaScript errors.
 In most browsers pressing `F12` displays the developer console.
 Address all JavaScript errors.

     For more information, refer to the [Telerik UI for ASP.NET MVC troubleshooting article]({% slug troubleshooting_aspnetmvc %}).

-**Step 2** Check the **Network**&mdash;or **Net** in Firebug&mdash;tab of the browser developer console.
+1. Check the **Network**&mdash;or **Net** in Firebug&mdash;tab of the browser developer console.
 Look for a failed HTTP request for the action method configured via the `DataSource` Grid setting.

     * HTTP status code [401](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#401) indicates that the required authentication has failed or has not been provided yet.
     * HTTP status code [403](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#403) indicates that the request is not authorized.
 Perhaps the current user does not have     the required permissions.
     * HTTP status code [404](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#404) indicates that the requested URL cannot be found.
 Check if the controller and action names are spelled correctly.
     * HTTP status code [500](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#500) indicates that a server error occurred while processing the request.
 Check what the server response is.
 In most cases, it will contain the full `.NET` stacktrace.
 If the reason for the exception is not clear, put a break-point in the action method and break with the debugger.
 Also, refer to the [section on well-known exceptions](#well-known-exceptions).

-**Step 3** Check if you are using the `ToDataSourceResult` extension method.
+1. Check if you are using the `ToDataSourceResult` extension method.
 That method returns the data in the JSON format expected by the Kendo UI Grid.
 For further instructions, refer to the [article on Grid Ajax binding]({% slug ajaxbinding_grid_aspnetmvc %}).

 ### Client-Side Events Are Not Raised in Server-Bound Mode